andy192700/psdoframework/Documentation/DependencyInjection.md

 Continuing on in this section, some incredibly useful dependencies are discussed in more detail.

-### IProcessDispatcher
-The [DoFramework.Processing.IProcessDispatcher](../src/DoFramework/DoFramework/Processing/Invocation/IProcessDispatcher.cs) is used to invoke other Processes from a Process, this allows developers to split their Processes into individual operations, helping to drive the single responsibility priciple.

-It requires a [DoFramework.Processing.IProcessingRequest](../src/DoFramework/DoFramework/Processing/Invocation/IProcessingRequest.cs) instance to be initialised which houses an array of Processes (called out by name).
-The specified Processes will execute in series from within the current Process.

 An example can be found in the sample project [here](../Sample/SampleProject/Processes/Advanced/AdvancedProcess.ps1).

 ### IContext